amber-lang/amber-docs/docs/advanced_syntax/builtins.md

 ## Cd

-A classic command in Bash scripts is `cd` which changes the current directory, requires a `Text` parameter.
+Transpile to `cd` which changes the current directory, requires a `Text` parameter.

 ```ab
 cd "/tmp"